 The time it takes for your energy supplier to process your application will vary.
 Not all of them disclose the amount of time it will take so we’ve picked out some of the energy suppliers that give a timeframe in the table below.
 If your supplier isn’t there, we recommend acting as if it could take up to 28 days.

 - British Gas – 28 days

 - First Utility – on the day they receive your application you will be contacted for a meter reading.

 - Utilita – required to wait 14 working days from receiving the application before it can be processed.

 Note: If you’re already receiving FiT payments you don’t need to worry about the scheme closing.
 You’ll still receive your payments – the deadline is only for new applications.

 Getting quotes sooner rather than later could save you from stress in the run up to the March 31st deadline.
-Get started today and complete our simple form; you’ll get free quotes from up to 3 MCS installers in your local area.
+Get started today and complete our simple form; you’ll get free quotes from up to 3 MCS certified (or equivalent) installers in your local area.

 So, that’s where we’ve been and where we are, but what about the future?

 The government’s current solar installation targets set for 2020 are for 24,000 commercial rooftops, 2 million homes and 2,000 solar farms.
 In addition, there are wider targets for the UK to be ‘carbon neutral’ by 2050.